2016 Campeonato Nacional de Fútbol de Cuba

 The 2016 Campeonato Nacional de Fútbol de Cuba was the 105th season of the competition.
 The season began on 6 February 2016 and concluded on 18 June 2016.
 The league was won by Villa Clara, who claimed their 14th Cuban league title, and their first since 2013.
-Villa Clara and runners-up, Guantánamo earned berths into the 2017 CFU Club Championship as league winners and runners-up, however, it does not necessarily mean they will participate.
+Villa Clara and Guantánamo earned berths into the 2017 CFU Club Championship as league winners and runners-up, respectively.
+However, it does not necessarily mean they will participate.